 In one study, leaving several hours between waking up and lifting weights had the effect of reducing repetition strength (the number of reps you’re able to do with a given weight) by 15% in the squat, and 6% in the bench press [1].

-Over time, this dip in strength will mean that muscle is gained more slowly compared to doing the same workout with a few meals inside you.
+Over time, this dip in strength will mean that muscle gains happen more slowly compared to doing the same workout with a few meals inside you.

 There’s also a degree of variability from person to person.